snisarg/snisarg.github.io/_posts/2019-09-02-stay-put-v-jump-ship.markdown

   1. Interview
   1. Comparing offers, make a decision
   1. Quit and move
-  1. At the new place, understand new processes, frameworks and workflows before you can get productive
+  1. At the new place: understand new processes, frameworks and workflows before you can get productive

   You want to make sure that there's at least a fair chance that this time investment will be worth it; whether it's better pay, able to work at a better place, or the satisfaction from the new role.